BEHIND THE SCENES

 I’m really proud of how much the awards have grown and the hard work we have all put in over the past 5 years.
 I am especially grateful for the long term support of our sponsors, who share our common goal – including Natwest, our founding partners who have supported us from the start – and the team around me who have invested so much into where we are now.
 A special thanks to those individuals who have been instrumental in the success of the awards: Daniel Hughes (PR via This Generation), Boom (COO), and Margaret Tapping (Director of Partnerships).
 I am so excited for the progress that we can achieve in future years.

 We are thrilled to pledge our further support in continuing LGBT+ advocacy, especially during a time of global adversity.

-British LGBT Awards is owned and run by SPM Group Ltd. Please do not accept any correspondence, claims or documentation from any third parties without our prior consent.
+British LGBT Awards is owned and run by SPM Group Ltd. Please do not accept any correspondence, claims or documentation about the British LGBT Awards from any third parties.

 Talk to us: 020 7258 1777 (switchboard)